victorjonathanibanez/RiFNet/README.md

 ## Use pre-trained RiFNet

-If you wish to simply use RiFNet to predict on your PMCT images, we provide you with a pre-trained model *RiFNet.h5*.
+If you wish to simply use RiFNet to predict on your PMCT images, we can provide you with a pre-trained model *RiFNet.h5* (Section **Contact**).
 You only have to create a folder named *PMCT_images*, located in the same directory as the *prediction.py* code.
 The code will automatically rescale your 2D-images (**note:** your images have to be already pre-processed with the Syngo.via tool, refer to section **Preprocessing** - *Input Files*!) to the right size and subsequently create a folder *PMCT_predictions* to save images classified as *fractures* in one folder and images classified as *no fractures* in another folder.
 To start the prediction, change your directory to the location of the main folder in your terminal (command: 'cd *your main directory*') and subsequently run the command 'python3 prediction.py'.

 ## Train RiFNet on your own data